arav7781/7Crawl-Chrome-Extension/README.md

 ## 🌟 Acknowledgments

-- [xAI](https://x.ai) for the Grok API
+- [groq](https://console.groq.com/keys) for the Groq API
 - [Chart.js](https://www.chartjs.org) and [Mermaid.js](https://mermaid.js.org) for visualizations
 - [Render](https://render.com) for seamless deployment
 - [Poppins Font](https://fonts.google.com/specimen/Poppins) for stunning typography

 ---

-Built with ❤️ by [Your Name].
+Built with ❤️ by Arav Saxena.
 Star the repo ⭐ if you love it!